toniahurst/FinTech_Module_21_Challenge/README.md

 This contract was written in Solidity 0.5.0.

 # Usage
-To use this app, open the JointSavings.sol file and paste into the Remix IDE.
+To use this app, open X X X X X and paste into the Remix IDE.

 # Contributors